Rich Little: Breaking into the US

-Little's first performance in the US was in December 1963 at Guy Lombardo's inn and country club in Tierra Verde, Florida.
+Little's first performance in the United States was in December 1963 at Guy Lombardo's inn and country club in Tierra Verde, Florida.

+Before entering the American market, Little had performed impressions on Canadian radio and television.
+After CJOH-TV began broadcasting in Ottawa in 1961, he appeared on the station impersonating celebrities such as Ed Sullivan and John Wayne.
+He subsequently worked as a disc jockey and talk-show host at CJET in Smiths Falls, Ontario, where his programmes also incorporated celebrity impressions.

 Little's American career was helped by Peppiatt and Aylesworth, a Canadian writing team who had moved to Hollywood and worked on various specials and variety series, including The Judy Garland Show.
-Familiar with Little's work in Canada, Peppiatt had worked on The Jackie Rae Show on which Little made a television appearance at 17, and the team had written Little's original Canadian nightclub act and would write much of his American material in the 1960s.
-They played a recording of Little for Garland and the show's musical director, Mel Tormé, and they encouraged her to audition him.
-Tormé had met Little when they both performed on an episode of Parade, a CBC Television variety show in Toronto, and bonded over their love of old movies.
+Familiar with Little's work in Canada, Peppiatt had worked on The Jackie Rae Show, on which Little made a television appearance at 17, and the team had written Little's original Canadian nightclub act and would write much of his American material in the 1960s.
+They played a recording of Little for Garland and the show's musical director, Mel Tormé, and encouraged her to audition him.
+Tormé had met Little when they both performed on an episode of Parade, a CBC Television variety show in Toronto, and the two bonded over their interest in old films.

-The audition won him the job, and in January 1964, Little made his American television debut on CBS's The Judy Garland Show, where he impressed Garland by imitating various male celebrities, including James Mason, who had been Garland's co-star in A Star Is Born.
-Television appearances on variety shows hosted by Ed Sullivan, Jackie Gleason, Rudy Vallee, Mike Douglas, George Burns, and Al Hirt followed over the next two years.
+The audition won him the job, and in January 1964 Little made his American television debut on CBS's The Judy Garland Show, where he impressed Garland by imitating various male celebrities, including James Mason, who had been Garland's co-star in A Star Is Born.
+Television appearances on variety programmes hosted by Jackie Gleason, Rudy Vallée, Mike Douglas, George Burns, and Al Hirt followed over the next two years.